loganasherjones/mini-accumulo-cluster/README.md

 this project is to provide an Accumulo cluster that can be used for integration testing.

-At the moment, only 1.10.X is supported with the intent of supporting 2.X in the future.

 See [Project Documentation](https://loganasherjones.github.io/mini-accumulo-cluster/)
 for full details on usage.

-## TODOS:

-- [ ] Create 2.X Version

 ## Releasing